-Projections to 2028 for EGU and non-EGU point source emissions for 2028 will be derived from files produced by the ERTAC EGU projection tool from the most recent CONUS 2.7 run and from SESARM review of EPA 2028el emissions augmented with state-provided growth and control adjustments, respectively.
-ERG will review the emissions adjustments and work with states to ensure that the revised values are reasonable.
+Projections to 2028 for EGU and non-EGU point source emissions for 2028 will be derived from files produced by the ERTAC EGU projection tool from the most recent CONUS runs (2.7, 16.0, and 16.1) and from SESARM review of EPA 2028el emissions augmented with state-provided growth and control adjustments, respectively.
+Additionally, states will also review EPA's most recent 2028 projected emissions from the 2016 modeling platform.23 ERG will review the emissions adjustments and work with states to ensure that the revised values are reasonable.
 ERG will also document the source of the revised 2028 emissions.